- Scientific name: Pagurus bernhardus

 As the hermit crab grows it must leave its original shell and search for a larger home.
 Hermit crabs will crawl along the seabed and will eat any decomposing plant or animal matter that they come across.
 Generally, the smaller hermit crabs of a centimetre or so in length will be found around the intertidal zone.
 When hermit crabs are fully grown as three or four centimetres long they will move into deeper water and be found at depths down around to two hundred metres.
 Common hermit crabs have some use as bait for sea anglers.
 More information can be found by clicking here.

 Other Species of Hermit Crab in UK Waters

 There are a number of other hermit crab species in British waters.
 Two of the most common are the south claw hermit crab (Diogenes pugilator) and Leach’s hermit crab (Pagurus prideauxi).
 The south claw hermit crab (pictured above, left) is easily identifiable by the left claw which is much larger than the right.
-This species only grows to a maximum of 2.5cm in length and is usually half this size.
+This species only grows to a maximum of 2.5cm in length and is usually smaller than this.
 It is generally found around the south and west of the British Isles.
 Leach’s hermit crab (pictured above, right) is also easy to identify as it is always found with a cloak anemone (Adamsia palliata) attached to its shell – indeed these two creatures live in a symbiotic relationship to such an extend that they die if they are separated for any length of time.
 The two creatures both gain benefits from their relationship, the hermit crab gains extra protection from the anemone and its stinging tentacles, while the anemone gains more opportunities to feed due to being attached to the crab’s shell.